Integrative Harm Reduction Psychotherapy

 All Professional Development courses are on the Boca Raton campus in the Social Science (SO) Building unless otherwise noted.
 Click here for parking information and maps.

-FAU Phyllis and Harvey Sandler School of Social Work is an approved provider of the Florida Board of Clinical Social Work, Marriage and Family Therapy, and Mental Health Counseling and the Florida Board of Psychology (BAP #50-6251).
+FAU Phyllis and Harvey Sandler School of Social Work is an approved provider of the Florida Board of Clinical Social Work, Marriage and Family Therapy, and Mental Health Counseling, the Florida Board of Psychology and the Florida Board of Nursing (BAP #50-6251).

 If you are an individual with a disability and need accommodations please complete the Application for Support Services and submit with documentation of your disability to firstname.lastname@example.org.
 Student Accessibility Services (SAS) will process the application and contact you to discuss your accommodation needs.
 SAS requires that this information be provided at least two weeks prior to the beginning of your Professional Development Course, so that we have sufficient time to set up the accommodations requested.
 Thank you!